latextemplates/scientific-thesis-cover/README.md

 	- `course=mcl` will state that your course of study is Master Computational Linguistics
 	- `course=msv` will state that your course of study is Maschinelle Sprachverarbeitung
 	- `course=bis` will state that your course of study is Business Information Systems
+	- `course=simtech` will state that your course of study is Simulation Technology
 	- `course={New Study course}` will state that your course of study is New Study course

 - examiner: Your examiner.